yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2021/index.md

 [Properly respecting this hardware set value](https://github.com/yuzu-emu/yuzu/pull/6834) fixes unheard instabilities when running games in Vulkan with an Nvidia GPU, and allows
 Reaper, the GPU cache garbage collector, to work on all games.

-There was a bug that made Mario's moustache appear to be light-brown (instead of the classical dark shade we are used to seeing) when using an Intel GPU with the Vulkan API.
+There was a bug that made Mario's moustache appear to be light-brown (instead of the classic dark shade we are used to seeing) when using an Intel GPU with the Vulkan API.
 The problem was a simple one: yuzu was returning the wrong data type  when querying the `gl_FrontFacing` attribute — an unsigned integer, instead of a 32-bit floating-point value.
 The solution was equally simple: epicboy changed the code so that the [queried attribute returned with the correct data type](https://github.com/yuzu-emu/yuzu/pull/6928).